Skip to main content

 4

-Agent checks tool policies
+Agent checks approval settings

 5

-For auto tools: execute and reply
+For auto-approved actions: run and reply

 6

-For approval_needed tools: request approval
+For approval-needed actions: request approval

 The agent creates an approval request and notifies your technicians through the configured channel (see Approval notification channels below).
-The agent then waits — it does not reply to the employee yet.
+The agent then waits.
+It does not reply to the employee yet.

 7